Challenge your friends to solve these fiendish online escape rooms

 A mainstay of team-building away days and party activities, escape rooms are big business.
 These Crystal Maze-style puzzle boxes come in every shape and size, from elaborate missions spanning several stages to cramped Victorian prison cells and claustrophobic dungeons.

-But if locking yourself in a dark room for an hour is the last thing on your mind right now, you have other options.
+But if locking yourself in a dark room for an hour is not the way you want to spend your Saturday, you have other options.
 Virtual escape rooms take the problem-solving, deductive reasoning and teamwork elements of physical escape rooms, and bring the challenge online.

 Physical escape rooms were inspired by video games, so there are plenty of classic examples of the genre to choose from.
 These older games tend to be designed around solo play, while more modern virtual escape rooms allow groups of friends to play as a team.
 Some escape rooms incorporate group-based games like trivia quizzes, while others take advantage of the online format by making you traipse around the internet in search of clues, like a digital sleuth.